DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Customize Animation

-Use the `Animation` plugin's `duration` and `easing` properties to specify animation's duration and easing type.
+Use the `Animation` plugin's `duration` and `easing` properties to specify the animation's duration and easing type.

 In the following code, the easing implementation is taken from the `d3` library: